openimis/openimis-be_py/README.md

 * upload the created package (in `dist/`) to PyPI.org: `twine upload -r pypi dist/openimis_be_claim-1.2.3*`

 ## Distributor setup

+Note: as a distributor, you may want to run an openIMIS version without docker.
+To do so, follow developers setup here above (up to running django migrations)

 ### To create an openIMIS Backend distribution
 * clone this repo (creates the `openimis-be_py` directory) and create a git branch (named according to the release you want to bundle)